 - Educate professional staff regarding comprehensive neonatal-perinatal care.

 - Educate the public to promote optimal newborn health.

 - Develop individualized teaching programs for community hospital personnel.

 - Provide and promote multidisciplinary communication and timely, professional consultation.

 Regional Neonatal Conference

-Our 2nd Annual Regional Neonatal Conference, Decision-Making for Optimal Outcomes, is scheduled for Friday, April 15, 2016 at Ewing Marion Kauffman Foundation, Kansas City, Missouri.
-For more information, view our save-the-date card
+Our 3rd Annual Regional Neonatal Conference, Decision-Making for Optimal Outcomes, is scheduled for Friday, April 7, 2017 at Children's Mercy Park, Kansas City, Kansas.
+Registration

-(pdf).
-Online registration to come.
+is now available.
 You may also register for upcoming courses (see live registration links below).
 If you have questions or need assistance in determining education needs, please see contact information for Patricia Reuter, Neonatal Outreach Education Coordinator, below.
+Conference brochure and agenda

 Patricia A. Reuter, MSN, RNC-NIC, has been coordinating the Neonatal Outreach program at Children's Mercy since 1990.
 She received her diploma in Nursing from Saint Luke's School of Nursing in Sioux City, Iowa; a BSN from Bowling Green State University in Bowling Green, Ohio; and an MSN from the Medical College of Ohio in Toledo.
 Her areas of expertise include neonatal resuscitation, gestational age assessment, care of parents, ethical concerns, and the coordination of education programs for perinatal health care professionals.